 Throughout 2017, influencer marketing was the buzzword that kept on, well, buzzing in digital marketing circles.
-All you need is to take a quick look at some super successful influencer marketing campaigns to get inspired to start one of your own.
+There are plenty examples of influencer marketing campaigns that have had wild success that you can turn to for inspiration.

 The organic, authentic, and innovative nature of influencer marketing makes it the vehicle to supernormal success for all kinds of marketing goals.
 However, it’s very likely that your first few attempts at this innovative new methodology will leave you dazzled.
 That’s because the word is out, audiences are getting picker, influencers are getting expensive, and there are too many of them out there, making choices complicated for brands.